bje-/Python-RLY02/README.md

 There is a separate Python program capable of controlling the RLY08 with eight relays.
 It works just like the RLY02 program, but accepts relay numbers (`-r`) up to 8.
+This program is backwards compatible with the RLY02 board.

 ## Switch relay 7 on ##
-python rly02.py -r 7 -a on
+python rly08.py -r 7 -a on

 ## Switch relay 7 off ##
-python rly02.py -r 7 -a off
+python rly08.py -r 7 -a off